gegp01/gaia/R/Ising_MoranI.md

 ```

-#### Compare the estimates of I with our code and the tools in lctools, for Ising 100 x 100.
+#### For Ising 100 x 100, compare the estimates of I with our code and the moransI() function in lctools.

 <img src="compare_Icode_lctools.png"/>